 Primary information comes from a witness to an event or someone responsible for recording it, who recorded or reported the information close to the time of the event.

 A birth record created at a hospital recording the day and time of an infant’s arrival falls into this category.
 First, the doctor or nurse provides that information.
-Then a hospital employee creates the document soon after.
+Then, a hospital employee creates the document.

 Secondary information is a statement by someone who did not witness the event, or an informant records the information after the event happened.

 If my aunt creates a family tree this year and adds my child’s birthdate to the record, her information is secondary.
-For one thing, the chart is made long after my child’s birth.
-For another thing, my aunt was not in the delivery room to witness the event first-hand.
+For one thing, the chart was made long after my child’s birth, and my aunt was not in the delivery room to witness the event first-hand.

 With that said, recognize two things: